RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 For now I am using a (homegrown) maintenance function (`update_ros_notebooks()`) which will remove the Project and Manifest sections in selected notebooks.

-This function I will likely use in the future to store all notebooks on GitHub.
+This function I is used before storing all notebooks on GitHub.

 ## Issues, comments and questions